canonical-web-and-design/practices/coding/stylesheets.md

 description: Code style standards for CSS and Sass
 ---

-Our stylesheet conding standard is based on [BEM methodology](http://getbem.com/).
+Our stylesheet coding standards are based on [BEM methodology](http://getbem.com/).

 All class names in the codebase are built of three parts: